iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/cloud-8-skate-angular/src/assets/site-content/faq.md

 # FAQ

-## What is Cloud8?

-Cloud8 is a Toronto based skating collective.
-Our mission is to live our best skate lives.

 ## Where can I find Cloud8?

-Cloud8 can usually be found at either <a href="https://maps.app.goo.gl/Aqu6WuqkiFAagZEK8" target="_blank">The Bentway</a>, <a href="https://maps.app.goo.gl/BEv617tQgPUvRZGW8" target="_blank">College Park</a>, and ice skating rinks around Toronto.
+Cloud8 can usually be found at either [The Bentway](https://maps.app.goo.gl/Aqu6WuqkiFAagZEK8), [College Park](https://maps.app.goo.gl/BEv617tQgPUvRZGW8), and various ice skating rinks around Toronto.

+## What kind of skating does Cloud8 do?

+Cloud8 welcomes enthusiasts of all skating styles, including inline, quad, and ice skating.
+No matter your preference, you'll fit right in!

+## Do you have events?

+Yes, we do!
+Follow our Instagram page [@cloud8skate](https://www.instagram.com/cloud8skate/) to stay updated on our events.

-## How can I join the group?
+## How can I join?

-Simple!
+It's simple!
 Just show up and skate with us!

-## What kind of skating do you guys do?

-Any kind of skating really.
-There are inline skaters, quad skaters, and ice skaters in the group.
-If you are interested in any of these you will fit right in.

-## Do you guys have events?

-Pay attention to our instagram page <a href="https://www.instagram.com/cloud8skate/" target="_blank">@cloud8skate</a>.